angelsantamaria/scripts/ReadMe.md

   * Download the scripts in a folder of your choice
   `git clone https://github.com/angelsantamaria/scripts.git`

-  * Add the following line to your `bashrc` in order to execute the scripts from any console path `echo "source `pwd`/scripts/setup.bash" >> ~/.bashrc`
+  * Add the following line to your `bashrc` in order to execute the scripts from any console path
+  `echo "source `pwd`/scripts/setup.bash" >> ~/.bashrc`

   * Example of usage
   `create_cpp_project.sh -n Example`

   * Options:
-    * -n: Project name
+    - n: Project name
-    * -d: Project dependencies
+    - d: Project dependencies
-    * -h: Help
+    - h: Help